Tripp808/Tripp808/README.md

 I'm a **Front-End Developer** currently exploring and on my way to specializing in **Machine Learning and AI Software Engineering**.
 I enjoy creating visually appealing and user-friendly interfaces, I'm on a journey to combine my love for front-end development with the power of artificial intelligence.

 ### 🌟 About Me
 - 🎵 **Musician and Producer**: I create music that connects with the soul.
-Check out my music n [YouTube](https://www.youtube.com/channel/UCxSOEvKtcbEzrCMUft-_fGg).
+Check out my music on [YouTube](https://www.youtube.com/channel/UCxSOEvKtcbEzrCMUft-_fGg).
 - 🏀 **Basketball Enthusiast**: When I'm not coding, i'm hitting jumpers and snatching ankles on the basketball court. haha
 - 🎨 **Illustrator**: I express my creativity through drawing illustrations.
 Art is another way I bring my ideas to life.